 Overall, while we’ve made great progress, there is no room for complacency.
 Looking ahead, we intend to continue to pursue ‘safe growth’, amplify our social impact and make better use of technology to be more responsive to customer needs.

 What are developments in the UK you are excited/worried about?

 It’s really important to keep pace and see the changes as opportunities.
 Open Banking has huge potential to improve competition, give customers more choice and access to financial products and services.
-For businesses, it means they can access tools to help them manage their accounts, assist with cash-flow management and compare interest rates and loan terms.
-Looking ahead Unity will expand its proposition while keeping customers safe and leaving them in control.

 Do you think Unity has the power to contribute to a systemic change in the financial sector?

 The success of the banking industry is the sum of its parts, while Unity is small, we have a unique opportunity to demonstrate how banking can be different.
 If we collaborate effectively, and its vital that we do, and ensure customers are central to our thinking, we can help to drive change and punch well-above our weight and strengthen our impact reporting consistent within a globally recognised framework.

 SFRE Fund has been a shareholder of Unity Trust Bank since 2015.
 The fund invests in financial institutions in both emerging and developed markets in order to close the gap in financing social change globally.
 Find out more about Unity Trust Bank’s social impact.